KeatonTech/Angular-2-Page-Slider/README.md

 	* *Read-only* instance property
 	* Number >= 0
 * **showIndicator:** When true, includes a dot indicator at the bottom.
 	* Input property
 	* Boolean, defaults to true
+* **overlayIndicator:** When true, renders indicator above the page content.
+	* Input property
+	* Boolean, defaults to true